jhumelsine/jhumelsine.github.io/table-of-contents.md

 ### Interpreter Design Pattern
 The [Interpreter](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) required its own series.
+It moves from language theory to production through a single evolving example.

 Interpreter allows software developers to design and implement their own Domain-Specific Languages (DSLs).
 Interpreter is not just the pinnacle of Composable Design Patterns, but I feel it shares the top spot of all design patterns along with the Visitor Design Pattern.